 Acquiring the local language reinforces a sense of control and self-confidence in refugee existence and challenges legal liminality.
-Mastery of the language enables mediators to help other asylum seekers, but beyond that, it exposes them to professional knowledge and allows them to become ‘knowledge experts,’ transmitting that knowledge onwards to members of their community.
-Proficiency in several languages means, according to the cultural values expressed by Rita, command over a reservoir of wisdom, since that proficiency gives one access to a broad store of linguistic and cultural knowledge and transforms the mediator into “five people or three people,” that is, into someone with significant power stemming from linguistic mastery.
-Likewise, there is close correlation between command of Hebrew and perceptions of these mediators’ residency status by representatives of the establishment and the State, as well as by their own communities.
-Because of their proficiency in Hebrew, both groups believe that these mediators have a permanent residence status.
-This misperception affects their position as mediators, by attaching an active, socio-political significance to their work.
+Mastery of the language enables mediators to help other asylum seekers, but beyond that, it exposes them to professional knowledge about public services and the law and allows them to become “knowledge experts,” transmitting that knowledge onward to members of their community.
+Proficiency in several languages means, according to the cultural values expressed by Rita, command over a reservoir of wisdom; proficiency gives access to a broad store of linguistic and cultural knowledge and transforms the mediator into “five people or three people,” that is, into someone with significant power stemming from linguistic mastery.
+Likewise, there is a close correlation between speaking Hebrew and perceptions of these mediators’ residency status by organizations and state representatives, as well as by their own communities.
+Because of their proficiency in Hebrew, both groups believe the mediators have permanent residence status.
+This misperception affects their position as mediators, by attaching an active, sociopolitical significance to their work.

-Dynamics of professional relations between the mediator and other actors in the mediation process: The professional liminality of mediation
+Dynamics of Professional Relations Between the Mediator and Other Actors in the Mediation Process: The Professional Liminality of Mediation

-The interviews reveal that mediators experience professional liminality – suspended between the aid organization staff and the receivers of their services.
-This liminality stems from their belonging to two worlds: representatives of the State, in essence, in the context of their professional role, and asylum seekers with a temporary legal status, simultaneously.
-Ostensibly, their role as mediators is considered neutral, one in which they are supposed to translate without bias or involvement.
-In practice, however, the tensions inherent in their role as mediators make that role an active one, and as such, it has unique emotional implications for their personal and professional lives.
+The interviews reveal that mediators experience professional liminality—suspended between aid organization staff and the receivers of their services.
+This liminality stems from their belonging to two worlds simultaneously: the state in the context of their professional role and their communities as asylum seekers with temporary legal status.
+Ostensibly, their mediating role is neutral—they translate without bias or involvement.
+In practice, however, the tensions inherent in mediation make that role an active one with unique emotional implications for their personal and professional lives.

-In the next section we will discuss the professional position of mediators in the context of perceptions of the state and of the aid organizations by asylum seekers (receivers of their services), as well as the dynamics between Israeli service providers (social workers, for example) and the mediators.
-Then we will discuss the professional tension created by their common identity as asylum seekers from the same country sharing similar experiences.
-Finally, we will characterize the mediators' patterns of action as shaped by these tensions.
+In the next section, we discuss the professional position of mediators in the context of perceptions of the state and the aid organizations by asylum seekers (receivers of their services) and the dynamics between Israeli service providers (social workers, for example) and the mediators.
+We then discuss the professional tension created by their common identity as asylum seekers from the same country and characterize the mediators’ patterns of action as shaped by these tensions.

-Mediators in between organization staff and asylum seekers: “NGOs and the state look the same”
+Mediators Between Organization Staff and Asylum Seekers: “NGOs and the State Look the Same”

-According to the interviews, most asylum seekers perceive non-profit organizations and the State as one and the same.
+According to the interviews, most asylum seekers perceive nonprofit organizations and the state as one and the same.
 This perception affects the professional standing of mediators because they are often caught in the middle and are the target of asylum seekers’ frustration:

 Sometimes it is… a problem.
 Like, people get angry, and they begin to insult her, the social worker.
 For example, if she says that we cannot get this approved, or we cannot provide things like this, they become aggressive.
-Then it is difficult for me, also because I know my community, they don’t understand about what a non-governmental organization is.
+Then it is difficult for me, also because I know my community, they don’t understand about what a nongovernmental organization is.
 We try to explain, but they… they still don’t understand.
 They think it [the organization] is the government.
 (Smart)

-These perceptions are added to the struggles of daily life, lack of state recognition, and the limitations of non-profit organizations’ power in challenging the mediator and confronting him or her with the intense stress of the asylum seekers.
-They affect both the translation of the interaction and the dynamics that are formed.
+These perceptions exacerbate daily struggles, the lack of state recognition, and the limitations of nonprofit organizations’ power to challenge mediators and confront them with the intense stress of the asylum seekers.
+This affects both the translation of the interaction and the dynamics that are formed.